th2-net/th2-codec-sailfish/README.md

 converterParameters:
   allowUnknownEnumValues: false # allows unknown enum values during message encoding
   stripTrailingZeros: false # removes trailing zeroes for `BigDecimal` (_0.100000_ -> _0.1_)
+  replaceValuesWithEnumNames: false # the values will be replaced with their enum names if they exist
 ```

 ## Publishing events parameters